ethanzitting/heroku-craft-site/README.md

 I think it was a success.
 My console quietly completed the command after a few minutes.

 I create Procfile in the root directory.
-This is used by Heroky to run the app In it, I add the line web: vendor/bin/heroku-php-apache2 web I trust this tells heroku to spin up a php instance running apache to serve this site
+This is used by Heroky to run the app In it, I add the line `web: vendor/bin/heroku-php-apache2 web`

+I trust this tells heroku to spin up a php instance running apache to serve this site

-This deployed the site, but all I see is an error /app/storage doesn't exist or isn't writable by PHP.
+This deployed the site, but all I see is an error: /app/storage doesn't exist or isn't writable by PHP.
 Please fix that.

 I think this is related to php directory permissions, so I'll try starting the site locally It could be that, or it could be an issue somewhere in my craft config files.